zscole/divine_keys/README.md

 As a fully text-based game, Divine Keys can be played using a simple browser-based CLI application.
 It would present similar to [A Dark Room](https://adarkroom.doublespeakgames.com/) in the way the user interacts with it, but would emulate a terminal experience in the browser.

+The storyline and world-building lore is not included in this repository, as it's meant to simply communicate the concept and present a proof-of-concept for the architecture.

 # ARCHITECTURE
 ## Game Framework
 The game framework smart contract that defines logic that for the basic rules of the game, including character creation, and game world structure.